osama127001/Multinode-Cloudera-Cluster/README.md

 * Once java is installed, install the cloudera agents and deamons on all the datanodes using the command:

        yum install cloudera-manager-daemons cloudera-manager-agent

+* last and most important, on master, use the following command to connect mysql with cloudera manager, if this command is not executed, the server will not run. if this command fails to execute, run this command after installing cloudera manager on the master node.

+       /opt/cloudera/cm/schema/scm_prepare_database.sh <databaseType> <databaseName> <databaseUser>